felixsteghofer/homeassistant_custom_components/README.md

 [Shinobi](https://shinobi.video/) is an open source cctv solution.

-To enable this component, first copy `custom_components/` inside your Home Assistant config directory and add the shinobi component and platform, for example in `configuration.yaml`.
+To enable this component, first copy `custom_components/` inside your Home Assistant config directory and add the Shinobi component and platform, for example in `configuration.yaml`.
 See https://github.com/moeiscool/Shinobi/wiki/API-Access on how to get your `api_key` and `group_key`.
-The `ssl` param is optional and defaults to `false`
+The `ssl` param is optional and defaults to `false`.
+The white- and blacklist is also optional and defaults to all active monitors.
+It can also be only one filtering method applied.
+For now, the name assigned in Shinobi is used to filter cams.

 ```
 …